 So of course the collapse comes next.
-Dent is captured and brought to a warehouse to die or be rescued.
+Dent is captured by Joker’s associates and brought to a warehouse to die or be rescued.
 So is Rachel.
 They’re each given a 50/50 chance to live, because they know Batman will only be able to rescue one of them.

 Harvey tries to move but falls, accidentally dousing the left side of his face with gasoline.

 Batman, thinking he’s gone to where Rachel was, shows up to Harvey’s warehouse.
-Harvey is helpless as Rachel is blown up.
+Harvey is helpless as Rachel is killed in the explosion.
 On the way out of the building, as it, too, explodes, Harvey’s face catches fire.

 Harvey wakes up in the hospital and finds his coin—the one he’d given to Rachel—at his bedside.

 Half his face is destroyed.
 One of the faces of the coin is damaged, too.

 Gordon visits Harvey and tells him he’s sorry.

 No. No you’re not.
 Not yet.

 Teleport to: [Bruce’s Collapse and Gloom] [Bruce’s Comprehension, Action]